My radical information diet

 Imagine you are bored and take a walk.

 You pass by a bench, and a candy sits on it.
 “Yummy!” – You pick up the candy and toss it in your mouth.

 Further on, a passer-by offers you a shiny red apple.
 “Fruit is healthy!” – You grab it and sink your teeth in it.
 Finally, you walk by a snack.
 It lays on the pavement, unwrapped and bitten.
 “I could use sugar!” – pick it up eat the rest.

 “Ewww!?” … you’re thinking?
 Then you’re the right audience for this post 😉

 I write about a topic which I consider important and under discussed in society.

 I expose what a radical weirdo I am when it comes to this.
 And argue you might want to become one too.

 In this post I argue that:

-- Consuming any random piece of information floating around can get you into trouble.
+- Consuming any random piece of information floating around can poison your brain and get you into trouble.

 - I treat information like I treat food – an information diet.

 - I run my information diet on three simple practices: require factuality, avoid bias and have notice.